Academic Calendar 2024-2025

 Offering Faculty: Faculty of Arts and Science

-ENGL 232 Special Topics In Genre II Units: 3.00
+ENGL 232 Special Topics in Genre II Units: 3.00

 For detailed information, consult the Department.